kleeblattdev/Eppi/README.md

 ### What I learned

-In the process of completing the Eppi Frontend Challenge, I gained valuable insights and skills that enriched my development journey.
+In the process of completing the Eppendorf Frontend Challenge, I gained valuable insights and skills that enriched my development journey.
 Here are the key lessons I learned:

 Setting up a project with TypeScript was a smooth process, thanks to the extensive documentation and tools available.
 TypeScript provided strong type-checking and improved code quality.